JoeWayne/Arduino_Weather_Station/README.md

 ## Features
 - Measure and display local temperature and humidity using a DHT22 sensor.
-- Connect to WiFi and fetch current weather data from the OpenWeatherMap API.
+- Connect to WiFi and fetch current weather data from the OpenWeatherMap API, https://openweathermap.org/api.
 - Output local and API weather data to the Serial Monitor.
 - Modular code structure with functions for better readability and maintainability.